 Also, remember that these diagrams can be used for activities on how to apply pathology and a student research activity of ‘Case Studies’ to the hands-on lessons.

 You can also select specific systems and isolate that system for a specific lesson.

-The Hands-On Body Systems(R) lesson are soon to follow, but if you did any of these with me in a workshop, you will be successful with that experience.
+Many of the Hands-On Body Systems(R) lessons and activities are located on the web site along with the diagrams, but if you did any of these with me in a workshop, you will be successful with that experience.

 These diagrams can be copied and have a hard lamination for your students to use, or you can do a soft lamination and attach them to a white board or cardboard for support.

 Have the student(s) place their name(s) on their diagram (and of course, name their diagram) so that they have ownership of their work.